docker/docs/docker-store/certify-plugins-logging.md

     chmod u+x inspectDockerLoggingPlugin
     ```

+3. Download [`quotes.txt`](https://s3.amazonaws.com/store-logos-us-east-1/certification/quotes.txt) and put it in the same directory.

-3. Get the product ID from the plan page you'd like to reference for the certification test.
+4. Get the product ID from the plan page you'd like to reference for the certification test.
 Make sure the checkbox is checked and the plan is saved first.

     ![product ID](images/store-product-id.png)